A moment-matching metric for latent variable generative models: MEGA: A New Metric For Comparing LVGMs

 When $q=2$, this is a special case call the Frobenius norm

 where Tr is the trace operator that sums the elements of the diagonal of the input matrix.

-This norm is also a member of the Schatten $q$-norms (for $q=2$) which is a family of matrix norms defined as the vector norm of Equation \ref{vecnorm} for the singular values of the matrix.
+This norm is also a member of the Schatten $q$-norms (for $q=2$) which is a family of matrix norms defined as the vector norm of equation \ref{vecnorm} for the singular values of the matrix.
 Since we work with second moment estimators, our matrix $M$ is a squared matrix (dimension $m \times m$) and symmetric and thus the singular values of $M$ are equal to its eigenvalues.
 We identify the vector of eigenvalues as $\lambda$.
-Consequently, the Schatten $q$-norm for matrix $M$ is $||M||_q=|\lambda|_q$.
+Consequently, the Schatten $q$-norm for matrix $M$ is $\|\|M\|\|_q=\|\lambda\|_q$.

-Another member of this family is considered, when $q=\infty$ we define $||M||_\infty = \lambda_{max} = ||M||_{op}$ and this is referred to as the operator norm.
+Another member of this family is considered, when $q=\infty$ we define $\|\|M\|\|_\infty = \lambda_{max} = \|\|M\|\|_{op}$ and this is referred to as the operator norm.

-In random matrix theory and in matrix estimation, these two norms appear frequently and are consequently well known in the statistical research community.
+In random matrix theory and in matrix estimation, these norms appear frequently and are consequently well known in the statistical research community.
 For instance, in covariance matrix estimation it is possible, under \textit{mild} assumptions, to bound the operator norm of the difference between the true covariance matrix and simple estimators \cite{rigollet15}.
 Because of the popularity and the known properties of both the Frobenius norm and the operator norm, they are both legitimate options to measure the MEGA.

 The bigger the 2MEGA is, the further away our model second moment is from the data second moment.
 However, one can perceive the Frobenius norm as the length of the hypotenuse of a multidimensional triangle whose sides are given by the eigenvectors of the matrix while the operator norm is the length of the longest cathetus of the same multidimensional triangle.
-For that reason and for computational reasons expressed in the next section, we prefer MEGA-F and this will serve as our metric in the sections to come.
+For computational reasons expressed in the next section, we selected the Frobenius norm and this will serve as our metric in the sections to come.
 In other words, the metric we propose to evaluate the quality of the fit for the second moment is

 Additionally, if we also consider 1MEGA, we can then again simply use the Frobenius norm (the vector q-norm with $q=2$) on the vector 1MEGA